matplinta/ecommerce-reports-prefect/README.md

 # 📊 Ecommerce Reports Prefect

 Generate daily ecommerce sell reports from Apilo and Baselinker APIs.
-The workflows are defined using Prefect to orchestrate tasks like fetching exchange rates, gathering statistics, and creating formatted report artifacts.
+The workflows are defined using Prefect to orchestrate tasks like fetching exchange rates, gathering statistics, and creating formatted report artifacts as well as writing to a postgres DB.

 ## Overview